 We venture out to sample the renowned Argentine steaks, but our food arrives overcooked.
 Duncan, the guide complains and they eventually bring another round, so we end up devouring two meals.
 I haven’t felt hungry since.

 My walk is great.
 I get a taxi to the end of the trail and work my way backwards to the start.
-It's easier for transport back to Calafate, I'm told.
+It's easier for transport to return to Calafate, I'm told.
 Duncan warned me it would be busy: 'You'll have loads of company', but he is wrong.
-I wend my solitary way for two hours accompanied only by a large, noisy, persistent horsefly who will not depart despite my constant entreaties.
+I wend my solitary way for two hours accompanied only by a large, noisy, persistent horsefly, who will not depart despite my constant entreaties.
 He keeps reappearing, not satisfied until he has stung me hard.
 Perhaps, like the locals, he doesn't understand English.

 Fitzroy, a wall of stone, is carved out of the sky, like the Last Lonely Mountain in The Hobbit.
 It is a beautiful, beautiful day.
 Parrots peek out of holes, gunacos leap and hares lollop.
 When I finally get back, I scan the park noticeboard.
 'A steepy (sic) trail', it warns.
 'To prevent bad encounters with pumas do not walk alone.'